jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

       - think of Type II report as similar to a traditional audit; the auditor is checking the paperwork, and verifying the controls are functioning properly
     - Type II reports are considered much more reliable than Type I reports (Type I reports simply take the service orgs word that the controls are implemented as described); security pros want SOC2, Type II reports

+- 6.1.4 Location (e.g., on-premise, cloud, hybrid)
+  - On-premise assessment: focuses on evaluating the security measures and infrastructure of in-house systems, or within an organization's physical data centers and facilities
+  - Cloud assessment: focus is on assessing the security of data and applications hosted in cloud service providers environment
+  - Hybrid assessment: assess connectivity and security measures used between on-premise and cloud resources; this assessment looks at data flow or interconnection and integration security controls

-## [6.2](#62-conduct-security-control-testing-osg-9-chpt-15) Conduct security control testing (OSG-9 Chpt 15)
+## [6.2](#62-conduct-security-controls-testing-osg-10-chpt-15) Conduct security controls testing (OSG-10 Chpt 15)

-- Security control testing can include testing of the physical facility, logical systems and applications; common testing methods:
+- Security control testing can include testing of the physical facility, logical systems and applications; common testing methods include the following

 - 6.2.1 Vulnerability assessment
   - **Vulnerabilities**: weaknesses in systems and security controls that might be exploited by a threat
   - **Vulnerability assessments**: examining systems for these weaknesses; steps in the assessment: